Nearly three hundred years old Hanuman temple of Maratha period

 Experience

-Many devotees had benefited with job, child, and marriage by worshipping the lord.
-A visit to the temple and dharshan of the Lord is sure to bring peace of mind in our life.
+Many devotees benefited from jobs, children, and marriages by worshipping the Lord.
+A visit to the temple and darshan of the Lord is sure to bring peace of mind to our lives.

 KINDLY RECORD YOUR VIEWS